ritwikraha/Notes-on-Papers/r-mae/README.md

 # What is the problem?
-So a few days back I was reading this paper, and a line really stuck with me:
+So a few days back I was reading this paper, and this line really stuck with me:
-“Human perception will group similar scenes and objects together to parse complex scenes and objects” And then
+“Human perception will group similar scenes and objects together to parse complex scenes and objects” And then this line
 "Meanwhile, in vision, objects can serve as a natural counterpart to words..."
 Okay a lot of line stuck with me, but the point is this:
 Objects are analogous to words in a visual context.